TeamMoonstorm/Starstorm2/SS2-Project/Assets/Starstorm2/README.md

 	* Some item displays are missing.
     * Artifact of Metamorphosis doesn't work.
     * Nemmando sometimes forgets which skin he's supposed to be using.
-    * Bottled Chaos can activate some equipments it shouldn't be able to (Canister, Thruster, and MIDAS) - should be fixed in the next patch.
     * Storms don't fully appear for clients in multiplayer.
 They still happen, just without the warning and the fancy visuals.

 ## Changelog